hossein1376/kala/README.md

 ### cmd/api

-This module is tasked with retrieving the configurations, their validation, opening database connections, and then finally starting the server.
+This package is tasked with retrieving the configurations, their validation, opening database connections, and then finally starting the server.
 It also handles the graceful shutdown as well.

-The configurations, logger, and one instance of `Model` will be passed down from here to the `handlers` module.
+The configurations, logger, and one instance of `Model` will be passed down from here to the `handlers` package.

 ### config

 The configuration and settings structures are defined here, as they'll be used inside the application to control the API's behaviour.
+Application will look for configurations with the following priority:

+1. Config file
+2. Flag arguments
+3. Environment variables

+If a specific data is not present, it will look for it on the next level.

 ### internal/data